-a. any special jurisdictional requirements related to the recording and acknowledgment of the security instrument, regulatory agreement(s), and other recording documents; and b. the agreement of borrower's counsel to provide FHA closing opinions incorporating the additional electronic closing assurances and confirmations referenced in Section 5.6 and without any special qualifications, assumptions, or other limitations related to the use of Electronic Records.
-Instructions and sample language for modifying the FHA closing opinions are available on the HUD website and should be provided to Lender's Counsel upon request.

-2. After consulting with Lender's Counsel and the Program Office, the HUD Closing Attorney will advise if any specific closing documents or exhibits will need to be manually signed and/or provided in hard copy due to special jurisdictional requirements or exigent circumstances.
-Any determination by the HUD Closing Attorney to require hard copies or manual signatures must have prior supervisory approval.

-B. For construction loan closings, the FHA lender should contact the assigned Closing Coordinator to arrange the pre-construction conference and discuss the process for efficiently transmitting any documents, such as the project plans and specifications, that may be unsuitable for Fully Electronic preparation or retention.
+- a. any special jurisdictional requirements related to the recording and acknowledgment of the security instrument, regulatory agreement(s), and other recorded documents; and - b. the agreement of borrower's counsel to provide FHA closing opinions12 incorporating the additional electronic closing assurances and confirmations referenced in Section 5.6 and without any special qualifications, assumptions, or other limitations related to the use of Electronic Records.
+In Instructions and sample language for modifying the FHA closing opinion are available on the HUD website (here) and internally on Sharepoint (here).
+Closing attorney may provide the information on the external website link to Lender's Counsel upon request. - 2.
+After consulting with Lender's Counsel and the Program Office, the HUD Closing Attorney will advise if any specific closing documents or exhibits will need to be manually signed and/or provided in hard copy due to special jurisdictional requirements or exigent circumstances.
+Any determination by the HUD Closing Attorney to require hard copies or manual signatures must have their supervisor's prior approval. - B. For construction loan closings, the FHA lender should contact the assigned Closing Coordinator to arrange the pre-construction conference and discuss the process for efficiently transmitting any documents, such as the project plans and specifications, that may be unsuitable for Fully Electronic preparation or retention.

-&lt;sup>14 Forms HUD-91725M (Opinion of Borrower's Counsel); HUD-91725-ORCF (Guide for Opinion of Borrower's Counsel Section 232); HUD-92325-ORCF (Guide for Opinion of Operator's Counsel, and Certification Section 232); and HUD-92335-ORCF (Guide for Opinion of Master Tenant's Counsel Section 232); HUD 91725-OHF (Opinion of Borrower's Counsel).
+12 Forms HUD-91725M (Opinion of Borrower's Counsel); HUD-91725-ORCF (Guide for Opinion of Borrower's Counsel Section 232); HUD-92325-ORCF (Guide for Opinion of Operator's Counsel, and Certification Section 232); and HUD-92335-ORCF (Guide for Opinion of Master Tenant's Counsel Section 232); HUD 91725-OHF (Opinion of Borrower's Counsel).